 Reading at Hawthorn Primary School

-- Taught daily for 30 minutes in Reception, Year 1 and Year 2.
+- Phonics is taught daily for 30 minutes in reception, Y1 and Y2 without fault.

-- Flexible groupings adjusted every 6 weeks (or when necessary) according to progress.
+- Phonics groups are flexible and reviewed every 6 weeks (or when necessary) according to progress.

-- Parent workshops and weekly parent reading sessions.
+- Parents are invited to sound workshops and weekly reading sessions.

-- A huge focus on vocabulary within reading to increase word exposure.
+- A large focus on vocabulary within texts to increase word exposure and close the vocabulary gap.

 - Comprehension teaching strategies based on content domains.